RISC-KC/basic_rv32s/guidelines/development_log.md

 We’re getting to the point where an FPGA board is needed to proceed with implementation verification. *I spent a fair bit of time choosing a board, and along the way I came across ADChips’ EISC-architecture “ARK core,” a general-purpose CPU from a domestic Korean company.
 Might be worth looking up later.*

 DE0-115 and Z7-20 were in the initial candidate set as mainstream FPGA boards, and I figured time having passed, there’d be better boards for similar prices—but no.
 The Z7-20 seems the most suitable.
-It has a graphics output interface, it’s Xilinx-family so we can rely on AMD’s FPGA courses and support, and the licensing… is quite permissive!
+It has a graphics output interface, it’s Xilinx-family so we can rely on AMD’s FPGA courses and support, and the licensing... is quite permissive!

 ### [2025.03.10.]
 *One year since enlistment.
 I got dragged out early as a mobilization-reservist TA and accomplished nothing notable, then came back, rested, and realized personal maintenance time ends at 20:30—so I rushed over to write the overdue dev logs.*

 I just finished the logs for the 8th and 9th.
 It’s 20:26 now.
-I have to go… I wanted to buy a Z7-20, but as a personal purchase it runs close to 600–700k KRW, and running it on base would incur nontrivial additional costs… Tomorrow I’ll bring the computer architecture textbook and a print of the current architecture diagram, and whenever there’s spare time I’ll continue the pipeline design and study dual-core architecture.
+I have to go...
+I wanted to buy a Z7-20, but as a personal purchase it runs close to 600–700k KRW, and running it on base would incur nontrivial additional costs...
+Tomorrow I’ll bring the computer architecture textbook and a print of the current architecture diagram, and whenever there’s spare time I’ll continue the pipeline design and study dual-core architecture.

 It is what it is.
-Let’s handle it. *(ChoiCube84 started leave(vacation) today… and there’s no evening study because of training tomorrow…)*
+Let’s handle it. *(ChoiCube84 started leave(vacation) today... and there’s no evening study because of training tomorrow...)*

 ### [2025.03.13.]
 *Three days of mobilization training are over.
 I’ll go back tomorrow to wrap up, but tonight I got personal maintenance time.
 Whether from fatigue or from frustration at not being able to develop, I felt pretty drained.*